Amanwarlock/Coding-DataStructures-Algorithms/Javascript/Notes/Coding_Problems.md

                    2. Array -> Unique or duplicates, Empty and null, Data types, Can there be multiple solutions
           2. Identify input and output format and structure

+    2. Test cases
-    2. Discuss Examples
+    3. Discuss Examples
-    3. Discuss brute force first and then discuss optimal (discuss multiple ways of solving) (intusion / assumption)
+    4. Discuss brute force first and then discuss optimal (discuss multiple ways of solving) (intusion / assumption)
-    4. Decide the route for the problem
+    5. Decide the route for the problem
-    5. Write comments and TODOs for some helper methods and functions, then comeback to finish them
+    6. Write comments and TODOs for some helper methods and functions, then comeback to finish them

 ## Edge Cases